DavidBradbury/tts-assistant/README.md

 ## History

+### Monday, Nov 13th, 2023

+Saving, loading, and deleting is now functional.
+Need to make it so it distinguishes between active files and new files.
+Once that's in, we can do some test requests, store the audio, display it to the user, add an export option, then we're done!

 ### Sunday, Nov 12th, 2023

 We're almost there!
 Restructured the UI to be easier to edit for new contributors.
 It